 As augmented reality technologies become more advanced and cheaper, manufacturers have begun using them to make their production systems more precise and efficient.
 Large industries are using the technology to train workers, tour and inspect factories, safely limit human exposure to machinery, and see the data associated with physical products in front of them.

-The information that you see in the video above represents a digital blueprint of the part Teodor is holding.
-Manufacturers currently view this product data on a computer screen, typically as a digital computer-aided design (CAD) file.
+An AR representation of a part is like a digital blueprint.
+Manufacturers currently view product data on a computer screen, typically as a digital computer-aided design (CAD) file.
 Visualizing files in augmented reality can be especially helpful for complex parts because users don’t have to open software to view the product and its information, but instead can simply point their augmented reality tablet or headset at the actual part and see the product data.
 The problem that Teodor and Bill Bernstein, a mechanical engineer in SID, are working to solve is that there is currently a lack of interoperability between engineering data like what’s contained in CAD files and the software typically used to develop augmented reality applications/software.
 In other words, there’s no standard way to convert product data from a computer screen to augmented reality.

 Teodor and Bill are bridging this gap by developing a pipeline to import STEP and QIF files, which contain data from CAx files, into augmented reality engines.
 NIST has been indispensable in the creation and upkeep of the STEP and QIF standards, and Teodor is trying to apply these standards and associated tools to an augmented reality framework.
 He and Bill have successfully created a pipeline for implementing STEP data into augmented reality by leveraging the NIST Step File Analyzer and Viewer and STEP to X3D Translator, and they are now working to do the same for QIF files, which contain inspection data.
 Their main challenge is automatically matching QIF data to STEP data to contextually visualize inspection results on the part geometry defined in STEP.
 Ideally, you would be able to match these standards with identifications that make them interoperable, but this is still challenging.